docs Tutorial

 The two fields of interest here are id_token which is suitable for use as an end-user authentication token, and subject, which uniquely identifies the user.

-Note: subject is is not suitable for use as end-user authentication by itself because it does not embed any kind of signing. id_token is basically just a signed blob that encodes subject.
+Note: subject is not suitable for use as end-user authentication by itself because it does not embed any kind of signing. id_token is basically just a signed blob that encodes subject.

 async function handleCallback(url, req, res) {